Most dogs are pretty lovable, but there’s something particularly appealing about extra-large dog breeds, especially huge

 However, unlike true terriers (black Russian terriers were created by crossing at least 17 different breeds) who are often quite yappy, black Russian terriers rarely bark without good reason.

-People-oriented, loving and gentle with their families, these dogs will not tolerate being left alone for long periods of time.
+People-oriented, loving and gentle with their families, these giant dogs will not tolerate being left alone for long periods of time.